The 2022 SHRMLabs Better Workplaces Challenge Cup competition highlights the most innovative HR technology startups today.

 Four finalists were selected from over 150 initial submissions.
 They will go on to make their last pitch to a panel of judges as well as an audience of investors, leading HR professionals, fellow innovators and the media.
 The pitch fest will be held June 14 at the SHRM Annual Conference & Expo 2022 (SHRM22) in New Orleans, and the winner will be announced from the SHRM22 Main Stage by SHRM Chief Knowledge Officer Alex Alonso, Ph.D., SHRM-SCP.

-Here's a look at one of the finalists, Automation Workz, based in Detroit.
+Here's a look at one of the finalists, Inclusivv, based in Atlanta.

-Ida Byrd-Hill, founder and CEO of Automation Workz, spoke with SHRM Online about the product and how it improves work and the practice of human resources.
+Jenn Graham, founder and CEO of Inclusivv, spoke with SHRM Online about the product and how it improves work and the practice of human resources.

 SHRM Online: What does your product do?